tomtom-international/vault-assessment-prometheus-exporter/vault_monitor/expiration_monitor/README.md

 Keep in mind, both fieldnames can be customized if needed or desired, see [Metadata Fieldnames](#metadata-fieldnames)

 ### Using the Provided Script

+**Note**: The current script does not support setting entity ids.
+This support will be added once they have been extended to support easier management of specific auth types, such as AppRole.

 The `set_expiration` script can set the expiration data based on input provided (and can be imported/used as an example for automation).
 It is capable of setting custom metadata fieldnames.